Private equity in Japan: market and regulatory overview

 Syndicated senior term loan.

-Revolving facility for working capital purposes (if needed) provided by banks.
+Revolving facility for working capital purposes (if needed).

 Typically, one or more arranger banks underwrite these facilities on the acquisition.
 The arranger banks then syndicate these facilities within a general syndication period, which is usually the period of six months to one year after the signing or first use.
-It is also becoming more common to use mezzanine financing, which is usually structured as subordinated loans, subordinated bonds, subordinated convertible bonds or preferred shares.
+Some transactions also make use of mezzanine financing, which is usually structured as subordinated loans, subordinated bonds, subordinated convertible bonds or preferred shares.
 Equity kickers, typically in the form of stock options, are sometimes granted to mezzanine finance providers as a sweetener.
 Interest payments under mezzanine financings often include payment-in-kind (PIK) interest, which is usually structured as compounded interest that will become due on the maturity date (after full repayment of senior debt).

 In acquisition finance, lenders usually take security over the shares in the target company (and the shares in the acquiring entity, in most cases).
 The acquiring entity usually provides security over its assets, such as bank accounts and inter-company loans.
 From the time when there is to be no other shareholder in the target than the acquiring entity, the target company and its wholly owned subsidiaries also provide guarantees and security over their assets (see Question 25 with regard to fiduciary duties of directors of the target company).

 In leveraged buyout financing, lenders often request security over substantially all assets owned by the target company, but the security package is eventually determined based on a cost-benefit analysis, legal feasibility and other factors.
-A "blanket lien" that is available in some jurisdictions is not available for bank loans in Japan.
+A "blanket lien" (that is, a lien that gives a creditor the entitlement to take possession of any or all of the debtor's property to cover a loan) that is available in some jurisdictions is not available for bank loans in Japan.
 Therefore it is necessary to individually attach security interests over each type of asset.
 Floating security interests are permitted only for movable assets and claims, such as trade receivables.
 In addition, the registration of security over certain assets, such as real estate, requires payment of a registration tax.
 Therefore, in some cases lenders choose not to register until certain pre-acceleration events occur.
 Also, granting a security interest over some assets (for example, trade receivables and deposits under lease agreements) requires consent from a third party, and in that case those assets are sometimes excluded from the security package.

 Contractual and structural mechanisms